Tiny Wood Stove makes the popular Dwarf Wood Burning Stove.

 - A back venting option – allows for a larger cook space

-- A cast-iron firebox – slightly less durable
+- A cast-iron firebox – it’s slightly less durable

 - Riddling grate – helps with airflow in the embers

-- Separate primary and secondary air control – it’s a combined control
+- Separate primary and secondary air control – it’s a single combined control

 It’s always important to remember the other costs associated with installing a tiny wood stove, including chimney pipes, exit kits, and so on.
-Tiny Wood Stove has an excellent calculator to help you work out exactly what you need.
+Tiny Wood Stove has an excellent calculator to help you determine exactly what you need and how much it will cost.

 Dwarf 3kw | Dwarf 4kw | Dwarf 5kw | |